“I’m not good enough.” “I’m ugly.” “He’s not going to want me when I look fat and frumpy like this.”

-Keep scrolling to read more about developing a positive body image by using positive self-talk.
+Keep scrolling to read more about developing a positive body image by using healthy self-talk.

 How Do You Develop a Positive Body Image?